 In a more serious situation, try and ascertain whether the customer will reasonably be able to continue trading.
 It may be that in these extreme cases recovering full payment becomes impossible.
 By getting the details and making sure that the information you’re given is correct, you can prepare a plan of action going forward.

 Are you still struggling with a customer who won’t pay, no matter what you try?
 Our outstanding debt collections team can help.
-Just reach out by calling us on 0800 9774848 or filling out our contact form here.
+Just reach out by calling us on 0800 9774848 or request a call back here.